sharontan6217/note_3/README.md

 # note_3
-This is the manual to generate the answers of the assignment 1 of COMP9102.
+This is the manual to generate the answers of the assignment 3.
 1. What are included in the folder of the submission:
 - The .cmd file to generate the answers
 - The code in python